Get Pet CPR and First Aid Certified in California

 Answer the multiple-choice questions to the best of your ability.

 You’ll need to score at least 80% to pass.
 If you don’t pass on your first try, there’s no need to worry.
 You can retake the test as many times as necessary at no additional cost, thanks to our recover initiative.
-Our goal is to ensure that you not only pass but that you understand the essential life-saving techniques.
+Our goal is to ensure that you not only pass but that you understand the essential life-saving techniques through effective learning.

 3. Receive Your Certification

-Once you pass the exam, your Pet CPR and First Aid certification will be emailed to you immediately.
+Once you pass the exam, each participant will receive a Pet CPR and First Aid certificate upon successful completion of the course.
+Your certification will be emailed to you immediately.
+Please note that registration is required to receive the official certification.
 This digital certificate can be printed and shared with employers to confirm your qualifications.

 Career Opportunities with Pet CPR and First Aid Certification